fourminute/Fluffy/README.md

 ## Troubleshooting Tips
 <b>PyUSB Not Found and I've followed all the steps!</b>

 Answer: Ensure no previous versions of Python are installed.
 If necessary, uninstall them.
 For example, if you have Python 3.6.6 and Python 3.7.2 installed at the same time Fluffy may throw this error.
+Using a 64-bit version of Python 3 can also throw this error.

 <b>What kind of cable does the Switch use?</b>